bagder/http3-explained/en/h3-https.md

 The first connection to a fresh, not preciously visited-before, host for a HTTPS:// URL probably has to be done over TCP (possibly in addition to a parallel attempt to connect QUIC).
-The host might be a legacy server without QUIC support or there might be a middle box inbetween setting up obstacles to succeed with a QUIC connection.
+The host might be a legacy server without QUIC support or there might be a middle box in between setting up obstacles to succeed with a QUIC connection.

 A modern client and server would presumably negotiate HTTP/2 in the first